1) See what state capital Providence has in store

-Norwegian offers the UK and Ireland’s only direct flights to Providence, Rhode Island, with fares from £138 one-way.
-The airline operates four flights per week from Edinburgh to Providence, which offers good access to Boston, Cape Cod and Newport.
-Book at www.norwegian.com/uk or dial 0330 8280854 (option 1).
+Norwegian offers the UK’s only direct flights to Providence, Rhode Island from Edinburgh in the summer season with fares from £149 one-way in brand-new Boeing 737 aircraft.
+Providence offers good access to Boston, Cape Cod and historic Newport.
+Book now at www.norwegian.com/uk or tel: 0330 8280854 (opt.
+1)